 Professor Hugh Roberts Campbell MA (Otago) PhD(Charles Sturt)

 Hugh Campbell (2011) is the Head of the Department of Sociology, Gender and Social Work and heads the Centre for Sustainability: Agriculture, Food, Energy, Environment.
 He is a strong supporter and is taking a close interest in everyday life at College.
-His son is a current resident.

 Mr William John Henderson MNZM BE(Cant) FIPENZ